kbs-code/kbs-blog/src/pages/posts/post-1.md

 pubDate: "September 15, 2023"
 tags: ["about"]
 ---
-Hello.
-Welcome to the first blog post.
-I'll write about technical projects I am working on in subsequent articles.
-Enjoy.
+Hello, welcome to the first blog post!
+I anticipate most of the content on this blog will be technical in nature, but I may delve into other topics.
+I hope you enjoy reading!